MohitKapoor19/Time-Series-Forecasting-Using-Prophet/README.md

 The Forecast App utilizes the **Prophet** forecasting system, developed by Facebook's Core Data Science team.
 Here's what you can do:

-1. Upload your time series data
+1. Upload your time series data.
-2. Configure various forecasting parameters
+2. Configure various forecasting parameters.
-3. Generate predictions for future time periods
+3. Generate predictions for future time periods.
-4. Visualize the results
+4. Visualize the results.
-5. Evaluate the model's performance
+5. Evaluate the model's performance.
-6. Export the results for further analysis
+6. Export the results for further analysis.

 ## Installation